 Being a stepmom is hard, but I believe that it can also be a catalyst for positive change in all aspects of our lives.
 Adopting a mindfulness practice is just one way we can thrive, both as stepparents and human beings in general.

-ANNA de ACOSTA is creator of The Mindful Stepmom series of guided-audio meditations available on iTunes designed to help stepmoms cope with common challenges and feelings faced along their journey.
+ANNA de ACOSTA is the creator of The Mindful Stepmom series of guided-audio meditations available on iTunes designed to help stepmoms cope with common challenges and feelings faced along their journey.
 Anna runs online programs and retreats in Peru to help stepmoms overcome negative feelings, build resilience and live in peace.
 Free meditations and workbook available online at AnnaDeAcosta.com.